TomasHubelbauer/svg-screencast/readme.md

   where the whole line could be a single patch and letters revealed by enlarging the crop window.

-### Make the test runner file system based

-Treat directories in `test` as test cases, using their name for the test title and feed their frames to the screencaster.
-Ensure each directory only has two BPM files for the frames (with the same size) and a JSON file for the expected output (regions).

 ### Fix the issue with the diff going crazy (returning a lot of regions) when scrolled

 Not only the moment the scroll bar appears, but each subsequent screenshot after the